moonesque/prioritized-request-handler/README.md

 The level 0 has the highest priority and belongs to users who are submitting their first task.
 These users will have the result of their task ready first, followed by the users who have submitted up to 5 tasks in the last T seconds(level 1), and so on.

-Making use of the priority feature of the `Celery` task queue, these levels will map to respective queues that the worker will consume from according to the respective order of priority.
+Making use of the priority feature of the `Celery` task queue, these levels will map to respective queues that the worker will consume from, according to the respective order of priority.

 ## Adding weight to the mix...
 An idea for weighted user priority could be assigning a weight integer to each user and __dividing their submitted task number by the weight__.